NBA Same Game Parlay

 The point for sportsbooks is not to get away from paying massive amounts to small stake wagers.

 Let’s set an easy example.
-You bet on a specific player to score 30+ points, and, simultaneously, you put a wager on that team to win the game straight up.
+You bet on a specific player to score 30+ points or score the first basket, and, simultaneously, you put a wager on that team to win the game straight up.

 So how is this correlated?
 Well, if the player scores a 30 piece, he puts his team in a better position to win the game.